-Book reviews contain between 5,000 and 12,000 characters, including footnotes and spaces, depending on the length of the text under review and its academic value.
+Book reviews contain between 5,000 and 12,000 characters, including spaces, depending on the length of the text under review and its academic value.

 Texts submitted for publication should not be in any special format or contain any preformatted style or typography other than italics and boldface.
 Please avoid automatic formatting, including bullets, auto-numbering, and the like, as well as automatic hyphenation, headers and footers, tabulated material or similar styles.
 Please use curly quotation marks (‘/’ and “/”) and not straight quotation marks (‘ and « ).
 Text should be paginated.

 For the Font, please use Times New Roman.
 Footnotes should be numbered automatically and continuously throughout the document.
 Chinese characters should be in Unicode PMingLiU.